 3. If medical improvement is “not expected,” your case normally will be reviewed no sooner than seven years.

 To find out when your claim is going to be reviewed, you should look on your award certificate.
 Most award certificates give your review date.
+The truck accident lawyers of 1800 truck wreck of Dallas residents needed support during their accident claim.
 If there is no review date in your award certificate, you must try and guess which of the 3 groupings listed above best describes your condition.

 What happens in the review process?